alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-22-rule-on-seek-help-the-messenger-when-digging-grave.md

 ---
+date: 2020/08/22
+hijri: Muharram 3, 1442
+lang: en
 layout: post
-title: "Ruling on seeking help from the Messenger when digging the grave"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com, salafiyyah@outlook.sa"
+publisher: alsalafiyyah@icloud.com, salafiyyah@outlook.sa
-source: "Fatawa Al-Lajnah Ad-Daimah no. 16712"
-hijri: Muharram 3, 1442
-category: [funerals, bidah, fatwas]
-date: 2020/08/22
-summary: Calling upon the Messenger when digging a grave through repeating the word Muhammad, Muhammad, is not permissible, as it is a form of seeking help from other than Allah.
 shaykhs:
 - Shaykh Ibn Baz
 - Shaykh Abdul-Aziz Aal Al-Shaykh
 - Shaykh Salih Fawzan
 - Shaykh Bakr Abu Zayd
 - Shaykh Abdullah ibn Ghudayyan
+source: Fatawa Al-Lajnah Ad-Daimah no. 16712
+summary: Calling upon the Messenger when digging a grave through repeating the word Muhammad, Muhammad, is not permissible, as it is a form of seeking help from other than Allah.
+title: Ruling on seeking help from the Messenger when digging the grave
 ---

 ### Question: